Annual Report 2019

 The focus of the applied physics research at IFAE is to develop sensor technologies with applications in medical imaging, high-energy physics and other scientific or industrial fields by exploting the valuable knowledge available at IFAE and fostering collaborations with other research centres in Catalonia like the Centro Nacional de Microelectronica (CNM), medical centers like Hospital Parc Taulí, or companies like Multiscan Technologies.

-In 2018, the medical imaging/applied physics group at IFAE was engaged in 4 projects: Exploiting the potential use the VIP PET as Compton-PET Scanner , the production of 6cm x 6cm pixel camera for the 3D-Biopsy-Tomosynthesis project , stimulating the rat retina with electric signals as part of THEIA project, and participating in the design of 12 bits ADC for Timepix4 ASIC.
+In 2019, the medical imaging/applied physics group at IFAE has participated actively in several projects: exploiting the potential use of VIP-PET as Compton-PET Scanner, the production of 6cm x 6cm pixel camera for the 3D-Biopsy-Tomosynthesis project , developing adaptive retinal implant, and participating in the design of 12 bits ADC for Timepix4 ASIC.

-Project funded by RIS3CAT that aims at developing a novel 3D Tomosynthesis breast biopsy system in collaboration with IFAE, Centro Nacional de Microelectronica (CNM-IMB), Hospital Parc Tauli, IDNEO Technologies S.L., and VENTURA Medical Technologies.
-In 2018 IFAE team concluded the prototype hardware of the full camera as shown in figure 2.
-To reduce the dead area because of the back-end of the sensor chip, we opt of designing the motherboard with 4 long baby board (bb) in a form of ladder shape, with each bb carries 4 sensors.
+The project, funded by RIS3CAT, aims to develop a novel 3D Tomosynthesis breast biopsy system in collaboration with IFAE, Centro Nacional de Microelectronica (CNM-IMB), Hospital Parc Tauli, IDNEO Technologies S.L., and VENTURA Medical Technologies.
+In 2019 IFAE team concluded the prototype hardware of the full camera as shown in figure 1.
+To reduce the dead area because represented by back-end of the sensor chip, we opt of designing the motherboard with 4 long baby board (bb) in a form of ladder shape, each bb carries 4 sensors.
 In this approach the top view show one solid area of 16 sensors.
 The camera sensor dissipate about 30W and to extract such amount of heat we decided to use cold plate under the bb, made via 3D metal printing device.